jhwhenry/cpd/CPD_Upgrade_465_to_485.md

     tag_metadata: 2.5.20-amd64
 ```

+3)Remove the `ignoreForMaintenance: true` from the WKC custom resource

-3)Save and Exit.
+4)Save and Exit.
 Wait untile the WKC Operator reconcilation completed and also the wkc-cr in 'Completed' status.

 ```
 oc get WKC wkc-cr -o yaml